DataDog/documentation/content/getting_started/from_the_query_to_the_graph.md

 Let’s now go over the successive steps followed by our backend for the query presented above.

-### Step 1: Find which timeseries are needed for the query
+## Find which timeseries are needed for the query

 In this query we only asked for data associated to host:bubs.
 So the first step for our backend is to scan all sources (in this case all {host, device} combination with which metric system.disk.total is submitted) and only retain those corresponding to the scope of the query.